 Michael Hopping lives near Asheville, North Carolina.
 In a former life he was a practicing psychiatrist and medical director for a community mental health center.
 In search of less industrialized approaches to coping with today’s world, he eventually left the field.
 His short fiction and creative nonfiction have appeared in Spoiled Ink, The Great Smokies Review, fresh, and the Mad Hatters’ Review blog.
 His novel, Meet Me In Paradise, was published in 2007, and Pisgah Press released his collection of stories, MacTiernan’s Bottle, in December 2012.
 Since 2003 Michael has also been an investigative reporter, features writer, and occasional commentator for Asheville’s alternative monthly newspaper, The Indie.
 His website is http://www.michaelhopping.com/

-In Michael Hopping’s darkly envisioned America, corporate control has proceeded apace; now leftist resistance is outlawed and activists are considered enemies of the state.
-It is an America that could happen tomorrow—or may already be in place, without our noticing.
+In Michael Hopping’s darkly envisioned America, corporate control has proceeded apace.
+Political resistance has been outlawed, and activists who seek progressive change are considered enemies of the free market state.
+It is an America that could happen tomorrow—or may already be in place.

 The renovation of a backwoods motel reveals a previously unknown and powerful fresco, apparently concealed by the artist who created it.
 A young man, unsure about his own artistic career, asks himself why.
 In pursuit of an answer, Clayton stumbles across questions about himself he’s never thought to ask.

 The other protagonists in this richly told collection of short stories could well sympathize with Clayton.
 Some struggle with idealism, others with innocence or what constitutes a healthy family, or such subjects as the dawn of premeditation, the function of art, estrangement from themselves, and whether it’s really possible to be selfless and in love.